Loss Overview

 Warning

-To train a SparseEncoder, you need either SpladeLoss or CSRLoss, depending on the architecture.
+To train a SparseEncoder, you need either SpladeLoss, CachedSpladeLoss, or CSRLoss, depending on the architecture.
 These are wrapper losses that add sparsity regularization on top of a main loss function, which must be provided as a parameter.
 The only loss that can be used independently is SparseMSELoss, as it performs embedding-level distillation, ensuring sparsity by directly copying the teacher’s sparse embedding.

 Sparse specific Loss Functions